sandhyarajagopalan3107/Sales-dashboard/README.md

 # Sales-dashboard
-Weekly sales analysis project using Excel for data cleaning and Power BI for interactive dashboards.
+Sales analysis project using Excel for data cleaning and Power BI for interactive dashboards.